Padre Dam achieve open and honest dialogue with staff

 In 2016, Padre Dam’s leadership team began to notice that the dialogue from employees on the Jostle platform and during their quarterly all-employee meetings (GM Dialogue Sessions) was consistently positive and upbeat.

 While this may not seem like a problem, Padre Dam has a realistic view of workplace culture and strives for a healthy environment.
-They knew not everyone could be in agreement about everything.
+They knew not everyone could agree with everything.
 Yet, the comments they were receiving didn’t demonstrate any differences in opinions.
 Padre Dam wanted staff to ask questions if they didn’t agree with (or understand) something.
 They also wanted employees to feel empowered to make suggestions.

 The solution